aloproducao/airdash/README.md

 - `npm run deploy-web`
 - `npm run deploy-desktop`

+## PeerJS Server

+Uses a custom peerjs server setup at peerjs.flown.io.
+Its setup with the default suggested "docker run -p 9000:9000 -d peerjs/peerjs-server" together with nginx.

 ## Contributing
 Pull requests are welcome.
 Go to [FindCollab](https://findcollabs.com/project/7BK81zF3mZTpT0jjQ2hQ) to see features and improvements in development.